Doppler Velocity Log with integrated ADCP

 Syrinx is a class leading Doppler velocity log (DVL) for surface and subsea vehicles, available in two frequencies; 600 kHz or 400 kHz for higher altitude tracking up to 230 m.

-Syrinx variants combine high resolution and high altitude tracking, in single, easy to install navigation instruments.
+Syrinx variants combine high resolution and high altitude tracking, in a single, easy to install navigation instruments.
 The adaptive bottom lock technology inside Syrinx provides consistency and reliability over challenging and changing topography and works at an altitude higher than 85% of the world’s subsea infrastructure.
 This reduces the amount of time a vehicle has to dive on free inertial.

 If water profiling is a mission requirement, Syrinx’s highly capable ADCP mode enables navigation and profiling without the need for separate instrument, saving you cost and payload.